The ECoC Initiative

 What are the next steps?

-A new framework for the initiative, post 2019, was adopted by the European Parliament and Council in April 2014.
+A new framework for the initiative, post-2019, was adopted by the European Parliament and Council in April 2014.
 It includes the chronological list of member states that can host the title from 2020 until 2033.

-This new framework, as amended by a recent Decision of the European Parliament and the Council, makes it possible for a city in a candidate country, in a potential candidate for EU membership or in a European Free Trade Association country which is party to the Agreement on the European Economic Area (so-called EFTA/EEA countries) to hold the title every third year.
+This new framework, as amended by a recent Decision of the European Parliament and the Council, makes it possible for a city in a candidate country, in a potential candidate for EU membership or in a European Free Trade Association country which is part to the Agreement on the European Economic Area (so-called EFTA/EEA countries) to hold the title every third year.
 This will be selected through an open competition, meaning that cities from various countries may compete with each other.
-The next competition of the kind has just been launched for the 2024 ECOC title Decision.
+The next competition of the kind has just been launched for the 2024 ECoC title Decision.

 Cities wishing to take part in future should await the announcement of a competition in their own country, and then complete and submit a bid in response to the call for applications published by the authority in charge of the competition (usually the Ministry of Culture).